oxen-io/lokinet/ios/README.md

 You can safely ignore the code signing warning that's emitted.

-If you run into issues with libuv not being found, make sure you have it installed by running `brew install libuv` and/or add `include_directories(/usr/local/include)` to cmake/unix.cmake.
+If you run into issues with libuv not being found, install it by running `brew install libuv` and/or add `include_directories(/usr/local/include)` to cmake/unix.cmake.